Xyvir/Qharbox/README.md

 ### Editor Experience and Font Enforcement

-To ensure a seamless experience, the Qharbox renderer should be designed with two key behaviors:
+1.  **Font Enforcement:** The renderer will apply its own CSS to enforce a monospace font.
+If it detects a conflict from user styles, it should display a clear error message.

-1.  **Font Enforcement:** The renderer will apply its own CSS to the `qx-text` block to enforce a monospace font.
-On initialization, it can also check if external user styles are overriding this with a variable-width font.
-If a conflict is detected, the renderer should display a clear, non-intrusive error message (e.g., "Qharbox rendering disabled: monospace font required") to the user.
+2.  **Collapsing Markup Block:** The `qx-markups` block should be **collapsed by default**.
+The markup is hidden unless a user explicitly clicks an icon (e.g., `</>`) to expand it for manual editing.
+The block should auto-collapse once the user clicks away.
-2.  **Collapsing Markup Block:** To maintain a clean interface, the `qx-markups` block should be **collapsed by default**.
-The user interacts with the visual overlay.
-The underlying markup is hidden unless a user explicitly clicks an icon (e.g., `</>`) to expand it for manual editing.
-The block should auto-collapse once the user clicks away from it.
+3.  **Minimum Canvas Height:** The `qx-text` block should have a **minimum height** (e.g., 10 lines) to provide a usable drawing surface immediately.
+The block can still grow dynamically if more text is added.

 ---
 ## Rendering Logic (For Integrators)